naodata-CS/naodata-CS/README.md

 ### 👨🏻‍💻 ***About me***

-I am a computer engineering student, currently halfway through my degree.
+I am a software engineering student, currently start through my degree.
 I am expanding my knowledge in both front-end and back-end development, and I work as a software developer at a company that creates systems for carpentry.
 I love to learn and build something new, productive, innovative and creative.
 - 🌱 I’m currently learning ...
   - AWS
   - C/C++